andr-groth/VAE-precip-predict/data/README.md

 The data in the `cmip6/historical/` folder is based on the CMIP6 historical experiment.
 The different variables are stored in separate subfolders, .i.e, `cmip6/historical/pr/` for precipitation and `cmip6/historical/tos/` for sea-surface temperature.

-The original CMIP6 data can be downloaded from the ESGF data portal with the help of the `wget` scripts, which are available in the `raw/` folders of the different subfolders.
+The original CMIP6 data can be downloaded from the ESGF data portal with the help of the `wget` scripts, which are available in the `raw/` folders of the different subfolders of the variables.

 The scripts are taken from the ESGF data portal at: